 In 1892 worship services were offered in a partially completed building, In 1894 the Cathedral was completed (except for the spire and tower) and consecrated.
 Most of the furnishings of the church, including the brass pulpit and the gorgeous eagle lectern, were in place by 1894.
 The stained glass windows were given at various times from 1891 to 1979.
 The variety of styles reflects changing tastes over almost a century.

 The Cathedral is built of granite shipped by water from Port Deposit, Maryland, with a slate roof in the English Gothic style.
 The interior wood beams and trusses emphasize the ascendant roof as do the clerestory windows.
 Although it is diminutive in size, the cruciform (cross shaped) plan is carried out in the transepts.
 The exterior of the building was completed in 1978 by the addition of the spire and tower.

 A major interior renovation of the Cathedral began in 2013 with construction of a worship platform in the Nave and the inclusion of a new Altar, Credence Table, and Cross made from Wye Oak, Red Ivory, and Satinwood by master craftsmen Jim McMartin & Jim Beggins.
 Other enhancements included refinishing of the floors, interior and exterior painting and upgrading of a number of mechanical systems.
 In 2014, additional renovations included a new sound system and hydronic air circulation units.

-The mission of all Christian churches is found at the end of Matthew’s gospel in which Jesus states, “Go into all the world and make disciples, baptizing them in the name of the Father, the Son, and the Holy Spirit.”
-Now, each congregation in the Church has its own unique mission that helps them achieve the larger mission mandated by Jesus.
+The universal mission of Christian churches is found at the end of Matthew's gospel in which Jesus states, "Go into all the world and make disciples, baptizing them in the name of the Father, the Son and the Holy Spirit."
+Each congregation then seeks to develop its own unique mission.